MTelford/TM470/README.md

 `pip install -r requirements.txt`

-At this stage, the project can be started locally either by running main.py from the CLI, or running main.py from an IDE such as PyCharm
+At this stage, the project can be started locally either by running main.py from the CLI, or running main.py from an IDE such as PyCharm:

 `python3 main.py`